osl-incubator/makim/docs/installation.md

 # Installation

-## Stable release
+## Stable Release

-To install makim, run this command in your terminal:
+To install Makim, run the following command in your terminal:

 ```bash
 $ pip install makim